 Work on one thing at a time

-Today’s office worker changes tasks an average of every three minutes.
+Work stress sometimes stems from pressure to finish everything at the same time.
+Today’s office worker actually changes tasks an average of every three minutes.
 Such a lightning-speed day of interruptions is helped along by the multi-tasking made possible by computers.
 Working on eight things at once might seem impressive, but it isn’t.
 Rather, it is exhausting, inefficient, and highly stressful.
-So, instead of constantly checking e-mails, having two or three documents open on your screen, or returning e-mails as they come in, structure your day to focus on one thing at a time.
+So, instead of constantly checking emails, having two or three documents open on your screen, or returning emails as they come in, structure your day to focus on one thing at a time.
 In particular, start your day by blocking out two hours for uninterrupted hands-on work.
-During this time, do not answer your phone or check e-mails.
-Then check e-mails and respond all at once.
+During this time, do not answer your phone or check emails.
+Then check emails and respond all at once.
 Go to lunch.
 Structure your afternoon in the same way.
 Designate a time immediately after lunch and an hour before you leave for returning calls.
 These are silent signs that stress is making you sick.